bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-loco-positioning-system.md

 {% endtabgroup %}

 If you have more than 8 anchors, we suggest you setup a system with 8 anchors first and then switch your system to TDoA3 to add more anchors to the system.
-See the [tdoa3 setup page](https://wiki.bitcraze.io/doc:lps:toda3) on the wiki for more information.
+See the [tdoa3 setup page](https://www.bitcraze.io/documentation/repository/lps-node-firmware/master/user-guides/tdoa3_setup/) for more information.
 {% endsi_step %}

 {% si_step Powering the anchors %}